mixerp/plpgunit/readme.md

 #PostgreSQL Unit Testing Framework (plpgunit)

-Plpgunit started out of curiosity on why a unit testing framework cannot be simple and easy to use?
-Plpgunit does not require any additional dependencies and is ready to be used on your PostgreSQL Server instance.
+Plpgunit started out of curiosity on why a unit testing framework cannot be simple and easy to use.
+Plpgunit does not require any additional dependencies and is ready to be used on your PostgreSQL Server database.

 #Documentation
 Please visit the <a href="wiki" title= "Plpgsql documentation">wiki page</a>.